twinfoundation/engine/packages/engine-types/docs/reference/functions/initialiseVerifiableStorageComponent.md

 ## Throws

-GeneralError if the connector type is unknown.
+GeneralError if the component type is unknown.